 This figure compares the distribution of residual harm to the distribution of no residual harm associated with different DESCRIPTIONS OF INCORRECT DOSE that may occur during the administration of medications or other substances in the hospital setting, as reported in Medication or Other Substance Incident reports.
-Harm is defined as physical or psychological injury (including increased anxiety), inconvenience (such as prolonged treatment), monetary loss, and/or social impact, etc., suffered by a person.
 Residual harm is harm to the patient after the discovery of the incident and any attempts to minimize adverse consequences.

-Missed or omitted dose was the category of DESCRIPTION OF INCORRECT DOSE most frequently involved in Incidents shown in this figure (1,988 / 4,655; 42.7%), but Overdose was the category associated with the largest number of harm events, comprising more than one-third of the overall total (168 / 473; 35.5%).
+Missed or omitted dose was the category of DESCRIPTION OF INCORRECT DOSE most frequently involved in Incidents shown in this figure (2,398 / 5,706; 42.0%), and was also the category associated with the largest number of harm events, comprising more than one-third of the overall total (216 / 615; 35.1%).

-Across all categories of DESCRIPTION OF INCORRECT DOSE, the proportion of Incidents associated with residual harm was 10.2% (473 / 4,655).
-The highest proportion of residual harm was 14.2% (168 / 1,184) for Overdose.
-The proportion of Incidents with residual harm was 10.4% (120 / 1,152) where the DESCRIPTION OF INCORRECT DOSE was Underdose, and 7.8% (155 / 1,988) for Missed or omitted dose.
+Across all categories of DESCRIPTION OF INCORRECT DOSE, the proportion of Incidents associated with residual harm was 10.8% (615 / 5,706).
+The highest proportion of residual harm was 14.6% (214 / 1,467) for Overdose.
+The proportion of Incidents with residual harm was 10.4% (149 /1,432) where the DESCRIPTION OF INCORRECT DOSE was Underdose, and 9.0% (216 / 2,398) for Missed or omitted dose.